When is p-hacking detectable?: Detectable and Undetectable -hacking

-First define several key pieces of notation.
-Let $\varphi(z)$ denote the probability density function of the standard normal distribution.
-Adding a subscript $\varphi_{\sigma^2}(z)$ denotes the density of the normal distribution with variance $\sigma^2$.
+First define several pieces of notation.
+Let $\varphi(z)$ denote the probability density function (PDF) of the standard normal distribution.
+Adding a subscript $\varphi_{\sigma^2}(z)$ denotes the density of the normal with variance $\sigma^2$.
 No subscript means that the variance is unity.
-Let $\mathcal{F}_\infty$ denote the set of valid PDFs of continuous real-valued random variables with bounded height.
+Define $\mathcal{P}$ as the set of all probability distributions for a random variable in $\mathbb{R}$.
+Define $\mathcal{D}\subset \mathcal{P}$ as the set of all discrete distributions.